David Mearns: Oceanographic career

 Since 2003, Mearns has been studying the possible wreck location of Sir Ernest Shackleton's Endurance, which was lost during the Imperial Trans-Antarctic Expedition to the South Pole in 1915.
 Together with Lars Bergman and Robin Stuart, Mearns conducted new analysis of the final sinking position of Endurance's shipwreck based upon a re-analysis of the original lunar occultation timings made by Reginald James and Frank Worsley.
 Mearns delivered the Royal Institute of Navigation 2022 EGR Taylor Lecture on their analysis.
-Bergman, Mearns and Stuart were awarded a special Certificate of Achievement by the Royal Institute of Navigation "in recognition of their pioneering data analysis and modelling leading to the successful location of Endurance's wreck".
+Bergman, Mearns and Stuart were awarded a special Certificate of Achievement by the Royal Institute of Navigation "in recognition of their pioneering data analysis and modelling leading to the successful location of Endurance's wreck" which was ultimately found in March 2022 during an expedition aboard the South African polar research vessel S.A.
+Agulhas II.

 In January 2019, Mearns was commissioned to locate a light-aircraft (carrying the professional footballer Emiliano Sala and pilot, David Ibbotson) which had disappeared whilst flying across the English Channel.
 On 3 February 2019 the search team led by Mearns located the wreck of the aircraft lying in waters around the Channel Islands.

 Mearns was a lead member of a Royal Canadian Geographical Society team that discovered the wreckage of the Quest, the polar exploration vessel of the Shackleton–Rowett Expedition of 1921–1922 on which Sir Ernest Shackleton died in 1922.
 The wreck was found in 390 metres of water on the seabed of the Labrador Sea approximately 85 kilometres off Labrador's south coast, sitting almost upright, and appearing to be broadly intact.